 Click Apply to implement the new System Severity alert level.

 System Log Server

-The Switch can send Syslog messages to up to four designated servers using the System Log Server.
-In the Configuration folder, click System Log Server, to view the window shown below.
+The Switch can send Syslog messages to as many as four designated servers using the System Log Server.
+To view this window click, Configuration > System Log Server.